CYC Limited – General Conditions for Hire Last updated – November 22, 2017.

 - Facility staff are empowered to take any action deemed necessary for the proper conduct of the camp.

-- TERMINATION OF OCCUPANCY: CYC reserves the right to terminate a Client or Guests occupancy without notice for any breach of the General Conditions of Hire.
+- TERMINATION OF OCCUPANCY: CYC reserves the right to terminate a Client or Guest’s occupancy without notice for any breach of the General Conditions for Hire.

 - PAYMENT: Final & full payment as per invoice is due and payable at time of departure.
 The final invoice will include a charge for each person attending or visiting the camp, based on the price per person set out in the Facility Hire Agreement, provided that if the number of people attending the camp is less than the minimum number of people set out in the Facility Hire Agreement, the Client agrees to pay the minimum invoice amount set out in the Facility Hire Agreement.
 The final invoice may also include the cost of rectifying any damage, breakage or loss, in accordance with paragraph 25 of these General Conditions for Hire, and any other amounts payable under these General Conditions for Hire.